Classify each of the following pure substances as an element or a... | Channels for Pearson+

 Textbook Question

-Classify each of the following pure substances as an element or a compound: b. hydrogen peroxide (H₂O₂)
+Classify each of the following pure substances as an element or a compound: d. rust (Fe₂O₃)

 Verified Solution